Primary

 Keep your back heel firmly on the ground and back knee straight.
 Lean into the wall by bending your front knee until you feel a stretch in your back calf.
 Point both feet forward.

-Want Standing Calf Stretch Wall in your program?
+See where Standing Calf Stretch Wall fits in your weekly plan

 Face wall with hands on it.